mohamicorp/stash-jenkins-postreceive-webhook/README.md

 -  Submit the form.
 -  Commit some code and watch it trigger a build!

+## Keystores when you have client certificates

+If you have a client certificate based security model in front of your Jenkins instance you can now add key material into the HTTP call.

+In order to do this you need to add the following to your stash-config.properties

+    plugin.stash-webhook-jenkins.keyStore=/path/to/keystore
+    plugin.stash-webhook-jenkins.keyStoreType=<type i.e.PKCS12>
+    plugin.stash-webhook-jenkins.keyStorePassword=<password for keystore>

 ## Troubleshooting

 - Check your log file for any exceptions